wilhelm-lab/koina/README.md

 3. Clone the repo
 4. Download existing models with `./getModels.sh`
 5. Update `.env` with your user- and group-id to avoid file permission issues
-6. Start the server with `docker-compose up`
+6. Start the server with `docker-compose up -d serving`

 ### Import model files
 This step depends on what framework you used to train your model.